HOLOCAUST ESSAY CONTEST GUIDELINES: 2022 (Grades 9-12)

 - Ideas not your own and/or quotes must be referenced.

-- First Place winner will be invited to read his/her essay at Memphis Jewish Federation’s annual community-wide Yom HaShoah/Holocaust observance on Tuesday evening, April 21, 2020 held at the Memphis Jewish Community Center.
-All essay winners will be publically recognized at the commemoration and will receive their cash awards immediately following the program.
+- First Place essay will be published in the program booklet for Memphis Jewish Federation’s annual community-wide Yom HaShoah/Holocaust observance on Thursday evening, April 28, 2022.
+All winners will be publically recognized at the commemoration.

 - Winning essays will be published in print and digital publications.

-For questions and additional information, please contact Carrie Richardson at email@example.com.
+- Please direct questions to Carrie Richardson at email@example.com.